-for God has placed all things under Christ's feet.
-(But, when it is said that all things have been placed under Christ, it is plain that God is excepted who placed everything under him.)

-And, when everything has been placed under him, the Son will place himself under God who placed everything under him, so that God may be all in all!

-Again, what good will they be doing who are baptized on behalf of the dead?
-If it is true that the dead do not rise, why are people baptized on their behalf?
+- for God has placed all things under Christ's feet.
+(But, when it is said that all things have been placed under Christ, it is plain that God is excepted who placed everything under him.) - And, when everything has been placed under him, the Son will place himself under God who placed everything under him, so that God may be all in all! - Again, what good will they be doing who are baptised on behalf of the dead?
+If it is true that the dead do not rise, why are people baptised on their through my union with Christ Jesus, our Lord.